top of page

 Only about one-quarter of African Americans seek mental health care, compared to 40% of whites.
 Here are some reasons why:

-• Socio-economic factors play a part too and can make treatment options less available.
+• Socio-economic factors play a part, too and can make treatment options less available.
 According to the U.S. Census Bureau, as of 2012, 19% of African Americans had no form of health insurance.
-The Affordable Care Act is making it easier and more affordable to get insured
+The Affordable Care Act is making getting insured easier and more affordable.

 Medications